Sonali1-m/Hangman-Hire/README.md

 ## Contact

-For any inquiries or collaboration opportunities, please feel free to contact me via [Your Contact Information].
+For any inquiries or collaboration opportunities, please feel free to contact me via [LinkedIn](https://www.linkedin.com/in/sonali-mohanta/).